-The personal injury claims process may seem daunting even if you are sure your accident happened because of someone else.
+By Marlon Cooke.
+Last Updated 9th November 2022.
+The personal injury claim process may seem daunting even if you are sure your accident happened because of someone else.
 How do you begin?
 What will you need to prove?
 How much could you realistically hope to be awarded?
 In this article, we aim to clarify and explain how to make a personal injury claim.

 Whether you suffered an injury due to a road traffic accident, public accident or workplace accident, if someone who owed you a duty of care caused it, you could claim.

 If you speak to our advisors, there’s no obligation to proceed but you could be connected with our solicitors.
 If your personal injury claims process starts under a No Win No Fee basis, there is not even a cost to starting your claim.
 Simply:

 - Call us to discuss how we could help on 0800 073 8804

 - Contact us via our site

 - Or use the ‘live support’ option to the bottom right of this screen